Posted by: Kaplan Schweser

 The Level I CAIA exam tests your understanding of the tools used to analyze alternative investments.
 Level II tests your ability to apply these tools to analyze and invest in alternative investments.
 Like Level I, Level II has a multiple-choice portion; however, Level II also has essay questions, called the constructed response portion.

 The Level II exam is offered twice a year in March and September in a period called a “window.”
-The March 2019 Level II exam window is March 11–22, 2019.
-Those who register for the exam can choose a date within the window for their exams.
+The 2020 window is September 14-25, 2020. ## What is the Level I CAIA® exam date?

 The Level II CAIA exam is a 4-hour exam composed of 100 multiple-choice questions and three sets of constructed-response (essay-type) questions, all of which measure your knowledge of the CAIA Level II curriculum.
 The multiple-choice questions count for 70% of your score, and the constructed response questions count for 30%.
 You have two hours to complete the multiple-choice question section and two hours to complete the constructed-response section.